Celebrate the New Year Countdown with New Traditions

 Unsure how to celebrate the New Year’s countdown safely this year?
 Look no further than these New Year’s Eve events and ideas with your health and safety top of mind!

-However, New Year's Eve 2021 has different plans in store.
+However, New Year's Eve 2021 had different plans in store and 2022 might, too...
 The good news is, so do we!

 Read on for New Year's safety tips, event ideas, and more!

 While New Year's Eve events might not be as they once looked like, they can still feel special.
 Consider these fun, yet safe ideas, including a variety of virtual and socially-distanced events.